PrairieLearn/PrairieLearn/docs/python-grader/sphinx-docs.md

 - `data`: Student dict to be checked.
 Do not mix this up with the previous dict!
 This argument is subject to more strict type checking.

+- `partial_keys`: If not None, it takes a List of keys to check if these particular keys are present in the student's dict or not.

+- `check_only_keys`: If true, grading will be done only based on checking all keys in student's dict and reference's dict match or not.

+- `check_only_values`: If true, grading will be done only based on checking all valeus in student's dict and reference's dict match or not.

+- `entry_type_key`: If not None, requires that each key in the student's dictionary in solution be of this type.

-- `entry_type`: If not None, requires that each element in the student solution be of this type.
+- `entry_type_value`: If not None, requires that each value in the student's dictionary in solution be of this type.

 - `accuracy_critical`: If true, grading will halt on failure.